 If you credit needs a lot of work, you might also want to consider hiring a credit repair service.
 They understand how the law works and ensure that no stone is left unturned when it comes to fixing your credit.

-When you work with an experienced company, you’ll receive a personalized action plan that is tailored specifically to your current credit report.
+When you work with an experienced company, you’ll receive a personalized action plan that is tailored specifically to your current credit history.

 Most major companies have teams of paralegals and lawyers who understand the Fair Credit Reporting Act and other consumer protection laws.
 Follow this link to read the review of our top-ranked company.